The LeafLabs Team: Creative & Inventive

 Lairmore dipped her toe into the embedded / hardware world as a graduate student doing research in a computer architecture lab.
 After leaving school she learned more about embedded programming and mechanical systems from working at a robotics startup called KeyMe.
 Her technical interests span from FPGAs and embedded systems to abstract functional programming concepts in Haskell.
 When she isn’t tinkering with home coding projects, she is out on the trails with her dog or home knitting.
 (Bucknell University, BS Computer Science ‘13, Columbia University, MS Computer Science ‘15)

 Martin studied Mathematics in college and was employed for several years afterwards as a tutor.
 At LeafLabs, his embedded systems programming and hardware engineering skills are increasing at a geometric rate.
 In his free time, he likes to cook, sing Lieder, and opine about mathematical constructs to anybody who will listen.
 His daughter (age 4) has stated her intent to become an engineer by pointing at a computer screen and declaring that she "hates the numbers"; his son (1) has followed in his sister's footsteps by eating the family keyboard.
-(S.B., Mathematics, MIT 2018)
+(MIT, S.B., Mathematics 2018)

 Sadun joined LeafLabs in 2020, and currently works on grants supporting research in neuroscience.
 His background is in signal processing, communication theory, and electromagnetics, and he studied computational photonics in graduate school.
 Beyond work, Sadun loves puzzle hunts, dancing, and playing piano, and is active in local politics.
 (MIT B.S. in Physics + EE '17, M.Eng in EECS '19)